 - Under optimal growth requirements, the cutting will develop roots and leaves within a few weeks.

 - When the plants grow large enough to handle, transplant them into a large pot.

 You can propagate the cut stem or divided roots in a jar or glass with water.

-But take special care when propagating Anthurium luxurians through a water medium as it has a higher risk of leaves or stems rotting.
+But take special care when propagating Anthurium luxurians through a water medium, as leaves or stems are more likely to rot.